OgistDipen/hygge/README.md

             mysql is on 4306 port

-        4. go into src folder and dependencies:
+        4. go into src folder and install dependencies:

             composer install